SUSE/cap-release-notes/Service-Broker-Setup.md

   Example: `cf-dev.io`

+* The user knows docker repository and organization in that repository for the docker images needed by the chart and stored them in the environment variables `DOCKER_ORGANIZATION` and `DOCKER_REPOSITORY`.

 # Case 1: Automatic database setup and configuration

 Please review the previous section and ensure that all the assumptions